BhaumikReddy/BhaumikReddy/README.md

+# Hi I am Bhaumik, an aspiring developer from India
 # 💫 About Me:
 🔭 I’m currently working on Gyan<br>🌱 I’m currently learning React<br>💬 Ask me about Web Development and Machine Learning